ADGEfficiency/energy-py-linear/README.md

 ### Dispatch for Actuals vs. Dispatch for Forecasts

-The same primitives can be used to model the variance in performance of an asset optimized for actual prices versus forecast prices.
+The same primitives can be used to model the variance in performance of an asset optimized for actual prices versus forecast prices:

 ```python
 import energypylinear as epl